Advise & Consent: Production

 The film marked a screen comeback for Gene Tierney, whose breakthrough to major stardom came in Preminger's 1944 film Laura.
 Tierney had withdrawn from acting for several years because of her ongoing struggle with bipolar disorder.
 Advise & Consent was the last of four films she made for Preminger, and one of her last major film roles overall.
 Advise & Consent was Laughton's last film; he had cancer during filming and died five months after the film's release.
 Lawford, John F. Kennedy's brother-in-law, plays Lafe Smith, a senator from Rhode Island modeled after Kennedy, although in Drury's book the character represents Iowa.
 Betty White made her film debut in Advise & Consent, appearing in one scene as a young senator from Kansas.

 Many scenes were filmed at real locations in Washington, D.C., including the Capitol, the canteen of the Treasury Building, the Washington Monument and the Crystal Room of the Sheraton Carlton Hotel.

+Screenwriter Wendell Mayes called the film "a rather close adaptation" of the original novel because the book had been a best seller "and when you sit down to adapt a best-selling novel, you do feel that since ten million people have read the novel, they must like it, and they want to see what they've read.
+So we made a great effort to try to translate that book to film."
+However he admits "The author of the novel, Allen Drury, hated the picture.
+He's very conservative-as a matter of fact, he's an archconservative-and Otto and I are liberals, so we didn't do justice to his conservative point of view."